Tutorials

 Windows 10 user, you can skip to those following steps directly:

-- (as mentioned above all the haptic devices are called "ForceTube" on the Bluetooth pairing and on the Companion app.)
-Your module should appear with numbers aside.
-It's your module's ID.
+7. All the haptic devices are called “ForceTube” on the Bluetooth pairing and on the Companion app.

-- Wait a few seconds while your module is pairing to Windows.
+9. Wait a few seconds while your module is pairing to Windows.
+It may ask to check a code, just skip and proceed.

 Troubleshooting:

-If your Haptic device is paired on Windows but cannot connect in games or the Companion Application, it may be due to a pairing to the bad Bluetooth transmitter (mainly Windows problem).
+If your Haptic device is paired on Windows but cannot connect to games or the Companion Application, it may be due to a pairing with the bad Bluetooth transmitter (mainly Windows problem).

-Windows OS usually works with one Bluetooth transmitter, but all devices ever paired to one transmitter cannot be paired to another from the same computer.
+Windows OS can only allow one Bluetooth transmitter, but all devices ever paired to one transmitter cannot be paired to another from the same computer at the same time.

 This problem can occur if you have different Bluetooth transmitters installed or even if you moved your Bluetooth dongle to a new USB port and Windows had difficulties recognizing it, assuming it is a new Bluetooth dongle even if it isn't.